seanpowell/docs/source/API_Reference/Customer_Subuser_API/account_limits.md

          <td>initial\_credits</td>
          <td>No</td>
          <td>Must be an integer greater than 0</td>
          <td>The number of credits you initially want the account reset to.
-If thisis not set, the credits will be reset using the credits parameter</td>
+If this is not set, the credits will be reset using the credits parameter</td>
       </tr>
    </tbody>
 </table>